DEFNA/defna.org/_posts/_posts/2025-07-18-defna-board-member-update-july.md

 Kati played a key role in shaping DjangoCon US and DEFNA through her leadership on the Website Committee and her contributions to our overall direction.
 Her dedication, attention to detail, and commitment to the Django community have left a lasting impression.

+### Tim Schilling

+During his tenure on the DEFNA board, Tim  played a pivotal role, particularly as corporate secretary.
+Known for his thoughtful leadership, he brought structure and clarity to board processes, substantially improving documentation and operational workflows.
+Tim's organizational skills not only benefited internal initiatives, but also fostered transparency and efficiency across Django's flagship events and programs.

-Thank you, Kati, for everything you’ve done.
+Thank you, Kati and Tim, for everything you've done.
 We appreciate your service and look forward to staying connected.

-### Tim Schilling
-{{Blurb about Tim}}

 ## Incoming Directors